 - if an NTFS volume will not import, try ejecting the volume safely from a Windows system.
 This will fix some journal files that are required to mount the drive.

-If you have unformatted disks or wish to overwrite the filesystem (and data) on your disks, use the Volume Manager to format the desired disks as a UFS volume or a ZFS pool.
+If you have unformatted disks or wish to overwrite the filesystem (and data) on your disks, use the ZFS Volume Manager to format the desired disks into a ZFS pool.

-If you click on Storage → Volumes → Volume Manager, you will see a screen similar to the example shown in Figure 6.3e.
-The options which are displayed will vary depending upon the amount of available disks and which filesystem is selected.
+If you click on Storage → Volumes → ZFS Volume Manager, you will see a screen similar to the example shown in Figure 6.3f.

-Figure 6.3e: Creating a ZFS Pool Using Volume Manager
+Figure 6.3f: Creating a ZFS Pool Using Volume Manager

 |Volume name||string||ZFS volumes must conform to these naming conventions; it is recommended to choose a name that will stick out in the logs (e.g. not data or freenas)|